Rs 4.78 lakh crore allocated for defence budget; Nearly 19 per cent increase in capital outlay | Law-Order

 Indian armed forces procured ammunition and weapons from several countries in the last few months following the faceoff with China.

-In the Union Budget presented in Lok Sabha by Finance Minister Nirmala Sitharaman, a total of Rs 1,35,060 crore has been set aside for capital expenditure that includes purchasing new weapons, aircraft, warships and other military hardware.
+In the Union Budget presented in Lok Sabha by Finance Minister Nirmala Sitharaman on Monday, a total of Rs 1,35,060 crore has been set aside for capital expenditure that includes purchasing new weapons, aircraft, warships and other military hardware.

 The capital outlay for 2021-22 is an increase of 18.75 percent compared to last year's allocation of Rs 1,13,734 crore.